Cray-HPE/docs-csm/operations/network/management_network/aruba/initial_prioritization.md

 # Initial Prioritization

 For most switches, the local-priority has eight levels (0-7).
 Zero is the lowest priority.
 The allowed maximum will vary per product family.
 Local priority is used to determine which queue a packet will use.
-There are multiple options to configure the local-priority:
+There are multiple options to configure the local priority:

 * `qos cos-map`: Maps Class of Services (CoS) values from VLAN tags in incoming packets to specific local priorities
 * `qos dscp-map`: Maps the DSCP from incoming packets to specific local priorities
-* `qos trust`: Assumes incoming packets are marked correctly, and takes the local-priority from either the CoS or Differentiated Service Code-Points (DSCP) field of the packet, or ignores any values set on incoming packets and places the packets into the default local-priority queue if the none option is given
+* `qos trust`: Assumes incoming packets are marked correctly, and takes the local-priority from either the CoS or Differentiated Service Code-Points (DSCP) field of the packet, or ignores any values set on incoming packets and places the packets into the default local priority queue if the none option is given

-## Configuration Commands
+## Configuration commands

 Map incoming 802.1p values to a local priority: